- NICHOLAS BAKER -

 Space System Engineering

-The Systems manager in the space industry works alongside the project manager, responsible for the technical side of the project.
+The Systems manager in the space industry works alongside the project manager, responsible for the technical side of the project while the Project manager deals with the finances and various customer issues.

 The first task is to generate the Verification control document (VCD) which will list all of the technical requirements for the project, and will cross-reference to the documents which qualify the requirements.
 One of the systems managers tasks is also to determine feasibility of the requirements.